 Contact Coach Koenning

-Michael Koenning is in his 10th year on the Marquette coaching staff and in his sixth as the associate head coach of the track and field program in 2013-14.
+Michael Koenning is in his 12th year on the Marquette coaching staff and in his eighth as the associate head coach of the track and field program in 2015-16.
 He guides the throwers.

 In 2013, Koenning helped the Koeck siblings rewrite the top of the Marquette record book in the hammer throw during the outdoor season.
 William Koeck set a new program in the men's hammer throw with a top toss of 196 feet, 6 inches (59.91 meters) on April 26, 2013, while Kathryn Koeck notched the second-best distance in MU history on the women's side with a launch of 193 feet, 3 inches (58.91 meters) on March 15.
 Both ended their seasons at the 2013 NCAA West Preliminary Rounds by topping their respective seeds by six spots in Austin, Texas.